stanley-1/tp/docs/team/stanley-1.md

     * Users can conveniently add and access a contact's Facebook and Instagram pages as SociaLite supports these two commonly used platforms.
   * Highlights:
     * Adhered to teammate's (Xiaozhi's) pre-designed framework for storing social media handles when enhancing support for Facebook and Instagram handles.
-    * Refined regex of Facebook, Instagram and Telegram handles to meet stricter requirements imposed by social media platforms. [\#145](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/145)
+    * Refined regex of Facebook, Instagram and Telegram handles to meet stricter requirements imposed by social media platforms. [\#145](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/145) <br>
-    * Scalable feature which can support other social media platforms in the future.

 * **Code contributed**: [RepoSense link](https://tinyurl.com/f11-4-stanley)